 Interventions Rationale

 (a) Provide assistance with self-care Patient safety and comfort are

 needs as required.
 Some patients nursing priorities.

 who are severely withdrawn may

 require total care.

-Independent accomplishment and
+(b) Encourage client to perform Independent accomplishment and

-reinforcement enhance self-esteem
+independently as many activities as reinforcement enhance self-esteem

-- and promote repetition of desirable
+possible.
+Provide positive and promote repetition of desirable

 reinforcement for independent behaviour.

 accomplishments.

 (c) Creative approaches may need to To ensure that self-care needs are

 be used with the client who is not met.

 eating because he is suspicious of

 being poisoned (e.g. allow client to

 open own canned or packaged foods,

 etc).
 If elimination needs are not

 being met, establish structured

 schedule to help the client fulfill

 these needs until he is able to do so

 independently.

-Diagnosis VII
+Nursing Diagnosis VII